aptos-labs/developer-docs/docs/nodes/validator-node/index.md

   <div class="card h-100" >
     <div class="card-body d-flex flex-column"  >
     <p class="card-title"> <h2>5</h2></p>
-    <p class="card-text"><h4>Join the validator set.</h4></p>
+    <p class="card-text"><h4>Join the validator set and start participating.</h4></p>
-    <p class="card-text">Initialize staking pool, bootstrap in production mode, start syncing.
-Begin validating and earn rewards.</p>
+    <p class="card-text">Initialize the staking pool, join the validator set and start validating to earn rewards.</p>
 </div>
 </div>
 </div>
 </div>
 </div>

-Follow the documents within this section to run a validator node and a validator fullnode in Aptos.
-Here is a summary of the process:

-1. Start by reading the node requirements to get to know the compute, memory and storage resources you need.
-Note also the internet bandwidth requirements.
-1. Select a method to deploy your nodes, i.e., use a cloud managed Kubernetes, Docker, or source code.
+1. **Requirements and deployments**: Start by reading the node requirements to get to know the compute, memory, networking and storage resources you need.
+Also, select a method to deploy your nodes, i.e., use cloud managed Kubernetes, Docker, or source code.
-1. Generate identity for the nodes.
-This is the first step in progressively making your nodes secure and ready to be integrated into the Aptos network.
+1. **Generate identities**: Generate public/private keypairs and identities for the validator and VFN.
+Remember to keep your private keys confidential!
-1. Using YAML files, configure your nodes with user and network identity.
-This step enables the nodes to be recognized by other nodes in the Aptos network.
-Handshaking is possible after this step.
+1. **Configure nodes**: Using YAML files, configure your nodes with the keys and identities generated in the previous step.
+This is required to allow your nodes to connect to other nodes (i.e., peers) securely.
-1. With the node identity established for the Aptos network, next you install the necessary binaries and locally generate the genesis blob and waypoint files.
-These will allow the node to be connected to the Aptos network.
+1. **Genesis and waypoint**: With the nodes configured correctly, install the binaries and download the genesis blob and waypoint files.
+These will give your nodes the information they need to start syncing with other peers.
-1. Bootstrap the nodes.
-The nodes now have the Aptos node binary running on them with the identity set.
-This fulfills the requirement for the Aptos network to become aware of your nodes.
-However, your nodes cannot connect to the Aptos network yet because these nodes are not yet in the validator set.
-On the Aptos network a validator can only accept another validator for connections.
-Until your nodes are in the validator set, they will be rejected by other validator nodes on the network.
-1. Perform the required actions before joining the validator set.
-For this, you must perform a few tasks such as initializing a staking pool, delegating to operators and voters, downloading the latest versions of the genesis blob and waypoint text files and restarting your nodes.
-1. Join the validator set.
-Other nodes will see your nodes and will establish connection to your nodes.
-Now you can stay in sync with the Aptos blockchain by building up your database of the history of the ledger.
-It takes some time for your nodes to build the database.
-Whenever your nodes reach the latest version of the blockchain, your validator node will be able to start participating in the consensus process.
+1. **Join the validator set**: Before other peers will accept connections from your nodes, you will need to join the validator set.
+To do this, you must initialize a staking pool and delegate to operators and voters.
+Once your staking pool has been setup, you can join the validator set.
+At this point your nodes will begin to sync with the network and your validator will be able to start participating in consensus.
+This is when you can start earning rewards.